 SCADA OCC Workstation

+SCADA Local Server

 SCADA Local Workstation

 SCADA RTU (Remote Terminal Unit)

 SCADA Server will be responsible to interface with various of other subsystem to form data exchange for monitoring and controlling purposes.
-Whereas SCADA OCC and local Workstation will be the client of SCADA Server and will be act as an operator interface.
+Whereas SCADA workstations both in OCC and local will be the client of SCADA Server respectfully and will also act as an operator interface.
 SCADA RTU will be used as interface with the local system at each station or substation.

 SCADA system will be connected and interface with the following subsystem: